We’re headed next to Qingdao to look for my grandfather’s birthplace and the house my great-grandparents built.

 Until now, I have not been particularly interested in genealogy or researching my family’s past.
 Perhaps it’s that virtually all of the research has already been done.
 There are family trees that go back hundreds of years and my grandfather has written a book about his own life.
 Unlike many families, including Dan’s, few, if any, mysteries seem to remain about mine.
 As a result, my search for the house that my great-grandparents built in Qingdao, China began as a simple task that I embarked on in order to please my family rather than something I pursued of my own burning interest.

-We believe the house (pictured left) still exists; a distant relative located it on her trip to Qingdao in the early 1990s.
+We believe the house (pictured above) still exists; a distant relative located it on her trip to Qingdao in the early 1990s.
 However, we have little information to go on other than a rumor that the house is a now a hospital for Chinese naval officers.
 In order to jog my 92-year-old grandfather’s memory, my father showed him Qingdao on Google Earth and tried to help narrow down where the house could be located in relation to landmarks like the ocean and the Protestant church.

 Finding a house built over 70 years ago in Qingdao, China (now a city of 1.6 million people) without an address will not be an easy task.
 China’s recent affinity for sending a wrecking ball towards anything old and rebuilding only makes it that much more difficult.
 But, we’re going to give it our best shot.